operating-systems

 Cleaning Policy

-A cleaning policy determines when a modified (dirty) page should be written back to secondary storage (disk).
-It is the opposite of a fetch policy.
+A cleaning policy determines when modified (dirty) pages are written back to secondary storage.
+It is the complement of the fetch policy.

 Strategies